-Material that is required or recommended reading/viewing/listening, or otherwise in high demand, may be placed in the Reserve Collection.
+Material that is required or recommended reading/viewing/listening, or otherwise in high demand, may be placed in the Reserves Collection.
 The primary function of this service is to enhance student access to the material.
-The Library maintains a traditional reserve collection which is housed behind the Circulation Desk, and an electronic reserve collection which is available online.
+The Library maintains a traditional reserves collection which is housed behind the Circulation Desk, and an electronic reserves collection which is available online.

 Material from the traditional reserve collection is available for checkout during all hours the Library is open, and loan periods range from 2 hours to 1 week.
 Material in this collection may include circulating materials owned by Saint Mary’s College Library, personal copies of books, videos, CDs, or other materials not available through the Library, and photocopies of journal articles, books chapters, test keys, and other items.